It sounds like a “Who’s buried in Grant’s Tomb?” line: Who wrote Hank Williams’ greatest songs?

 Matters of the Heart, and of the Wallet.

 This would probably never have been more than a local rumor in and around Maytown, Kentucky, if it weren’t for Chet Flippo’s Your Cheatin’ Heart: A Biography of Hank Williams (Simon & Schuster, 1981).
 Flippo stumbled upon the Gilley claims, and gave them wider publicity in his book.

-I’ve ordered Flippo’s book, but haven’t yet read it; I’ll update this post when I have.
-However, the general consensus on it is not positive.
+The general consensus on this book is not positive.
 Most seem to agree with Kirkus Reviews, which eschewed its usual generous commentary to call Flippo’s work a “garish hash.”
 The unnamed reviewer reports that Flippo not only makes up dialogue and thoughts for his real-life characters, but interpolates fictional characters and puts words in their mouths.
 He or she condemns the book as “less biography than biographical novel–a bad novel at that, with soap-opera prose.”

 Others have pointed out numerous errors of fact in the book, so Flippo’s espousing the Gilley claim does not increase my faith in it.
 I’ll make up my own mind, and encourage you to do so as well.

 Before proceeding to analyze the evidence relating to specific songs, though, I must say that there are two overarching issues of human psychology that, to me, are red flags in this particular case … and one well-established fact about country-music history that makes Gilley’s claim at least worthy of consideration.